amckennafoster/nbidata/docs/about/about.md

 	- How to link controlled vocabulary to the form
 	- File storage

-## About NBI

-The [Nantucket Biodiversity Initiative](https://www.nantucketbiodiversity.org/) seeks to conserve the native biodiversity of Nantucket, Tuckernuck, Muskeget and surrounding waters through collaborative research, monitoring and education.
-It is a collaboration of over 10 regional non profits, goverment departments, and schools.

-## About UW iSchool

-The [University of Washington Information School](https://ischool.uw.edu/) trains students to be information professionals with an emphasis on the technologies through which information is delivered.
-The iSchool offeres an undergraduate informatics degree, a Master's degree in information management, and a Master's degree in library and information science.
-Both Master's programs require a culminating [Capstone project](https://ischool.uw.edu/capstone).
-This digital repository is the Capstone project for a team of library and informaiton science graduate students in 2020.

-## Acknowledgments

-## Technical Details

 All the software used to develop this repository and documentation is open source.

 **GitHub**